slamice/wri/hipsters/chapter07.md

 "Yea isn't that?
 Who told you that?" she said it with a huge smiling smug mug.

-"Hmm, Dock actually.
+"Hmm, Prof actually.
 What's he like?"

 "He's unreal, honestly.
 I mean now he's pretty old, like sixty or so, but he still has a thick German accent.
 He smoked up a lot when we were there.
 I don't have a car either so I had to pay for his taxis, since he was getting older he couldnt walk much anywhere."

 "That's what I would have expected though, but that's awesome."

-Dock came up inevitably.
-"You see Dock a lot?"
+Prof came up inevitably.
+"You see Prof a lot?"
 Gaby asked.

 "Honestly not really recently.
 He's working a lot and we don't really have much in common anymore."